This past Christmas my mom and I decided to finally make our dream come true: Christmas at NEW YORK CITY!

 We allowed ourselves a little luxury by staying at the Hilton Garden Inn, Central Park South, in Manhattan.
 At 54th Street, between 7th and 8th Avenue.

-Take into account that NYC is very expensive, including the subway/train tickets.
-Plus, we were short of time.
-By staying at this hotel, we were able to walk almost everywhere, which to me is the best way to feel the city.
+Take into account that NYC, especially Manhattan, is very expensive, including the subway/train tickets.
+Plus, we were short of time, so by staying at this hotel, we were able to walk almost everywhere, which to me is the best way to feel the city.

 We end up paying 1080$ per 4 nights.
 If you are more than 2, maybe is a good option to rent an apartment.